 We offer hands-on education sessions on a variety of topics relevant to people working in the parks and open spaces industry to promote the importance of continued professional development.

-- We believe that all citizens have the right to enjoy access to a range of outdoor leisure opportunities.
+We advocate for the importance of parks and open spaces in all communities.
+We believe parks are essential to healthy communities and that all citizens have the right to enjoy outdoor leisure opportunities.